Hashemite University: Faculty of Natural Resources and Environment

 The Faculty of Natural Resources and Environment is an alternative name to The Institute of Land, Water and Environment which was established at the beginning of the year 1999.
 The objective of having such a faculty was to strengthen the involvement of the Hashemite University, these are its departments Department of Land Management and Environment, Department of Earth Sciences and Environment, and Department of Water Management and Environment.

 Faculty of Pharmacy and Pharmaceutical sciences

 The university grants a bachelor's degree of pharmacy in two specialty tracks: the Administrative pharmacy and the Industrial pharmacy.
 This faculty accepted its first group of students during the fall semester of 2013.
 The faculty incorporated a hypothetical pharmacy established in 2015 to train students and enhance the practical aspect of the specialty.

-Deanship of Students' Affairs
+Deanship of students' sffairs

 The deanship was established in 1995-1996.
 It is mainly linked with students and the local community.
 It aims to develop students physically, mentally, socially and physiologically through fostering their personal characteristics in order to be the future leaders and be capable of bearing any responsibilities.
 The deanship aims at enhancing a sense of belonging and loyalty to the country (Jordan), to spread out the sense of group work, unity and sharing.
 In addition it strengthens national unity.
 The deanship is divided into seven departments.